 The Australian Government has memorandums of understanding (MoUs) with a number of countries in the Middle East and Africa, and negotiations continue with other trading partners.
 MoUs reinforce importing country commitment to international animal welfare standards and provide government-to-government assurances that Australian livestock will be unloaded on arrival, regardless of the results of initial animal health inspection.

-The Australian Meat and Live-stock Industry Act 1997 requires that the department send a report to parliament every six months on mortalities for livestock exported by sea.
+The Export Control Act 2020 requires that the department send a report to parliament every six months on mortalities for livestock exported by sea.
 These reports show that voyage mortality rates have fallen considerably since the year 2000.

 The Australian Government has a responsibility to ensure that exporters maintain high standards of animal welfare throughout the export chain, for the sake of the exported livestock, and for the sake of the farmers, exporters and communities who rely on livestock exports for their livelihood.